Back to Colorado

 What This Bill Does

-• Requires firearms dealers to obtain a state permit to transfer firearms.
+• The bill clarifies that a state permit is required for a dealer to transfer firearms.

-An individual who has the power to direct or cause the direction of management and policies of a dealer.
+• The bill clarifies that the prior license and prior violation requirements apply to an individual possessing, directly or indirectly, the power to direct or cause the direction of the management and policies of the dealer, known as a 'responsible person' of the dealer.

 Limits and Unknowns